isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Jun: Clinical Implementation Pilot: Implementing PPGx Testing in Singapore.md

 treatment led to significant improvements as the patient regained emotional well-being and renewed interest in life.</p>
 <p>The PPGx approach, not only enhanced treatment effectiveness but also
 empowered the patient with better-informed decisions.
-On a macro level, this offers clearer, more scalable benefits than the often-misinterpreted “personalised medicine.”&nbsp;</p>
+On a larger level, this offers clearer, more scalable benefits than the often-misinterpreted “personalised medicine.”&nbsp;</p>
 <p></p>